Can a Landlord Charge a Pet Fee or Security Deposit for a Service Animal?

 People often forget that although a service animal is an animal, it’s much more than that.
 The service animal helps fulfill a specific task that an individual with a disability needs for safety or for daily life.
 A service animal is a critical medical tool to overcome a disability.
 To charge an additional fee for the service animal would be like charging an individual for using a cane or a wheelchair—the service dog is a vital “tool” to the owner to overcome the disadvantages of their disability.

-Charging a person with a disability a pet security deposit for their service animal is unethical.
+Charging a pet security fee or a pet deposit for a service animal is unethical and illegal.

 3. Who Pays for Damages?